You are no longer the Creative Director, the Art Director, Writer, Designer

 - "We're here at the Star Trek Convention to demonstrate our advanced online banking services."

-- A company that sells bottled mango juice ran a promo with a large distributor of fresh mangos.
+- A company that sells bottled mango juice ran a promo with a large distributor of fresh mangoes.
 They placed a small sticker on each mango sold through retail stores.
 "Bottled version available from Juicy Juices."

 Explore ways to reach prospects with free samples, useful information, or even an educational class or seminar.